-The statute for aggravated assault is Title 18 Pa.C.S.A.
+You can read the law for aggravated assault at Title 18 Pa.C.S.A.
 Crimes and Offenses § 2702.
-It states that a person is guilty of aggravated assault if he:
+It reads that a person is guilty of aggravated assault if he or she:

 - attempts to cause serious bodily injury to another, or causes such injury intentionally, knowingly or recklessly under circumstances manifesting extreme indifference to the value of human life;

 - attempts to cause or intentionally, knowingly or recklessly causes serious bodily injury to any of the officers, agents, employees or other persons enumerated in subsection (c) or to an employee of an agency, company or other entity engaged in public transportation, while in the performance of duty;

 - attempts to cause or intentionally or knowingly causes bodily injury to any of the officers, agents, employees or other persons enumerated in subsection (c), in the performance of duty;